Teach Your Sales Team to Solve Their Own Problems: The SBAR Framework

 Manager: "What's your assessment?
 Why do you think this is happening?
 What's going on here?"

-And this is where you get the rep to brainstorm a little bit.
+And this is where the manager gets the rep to brainstorm a little bit.

 Sales Rep: "Well, the buyer might be waiting for other proposals.
 They might be busy with other priorities.
 Maybe they've gone somewhere else."
-If we can’t talk to them, we’ll likely lose the deal.
+We'll likely lose the deal if we can’t talk to them.

 Manager: "So any of these might be good options.
 Which one do you suggest?"

-This is where you stop, and listen, and understand where the rep is coming from.
-If it's a good recommendation, show your support.
+This is where managers stop, listen, and understand where the rep is coming from.
+If it's a good recommendation, they show their support.

 Manager: "Agree?
 And let's move forward and see if that works.
 Keep me posted.
 Sounds like a good plan."